Krunal Pandya: Personal life

 He is the elder brother of fellow Indian cricketer Hardik Pandya.
 On 27 December 2017, he married Pankhuri Sharma.
-The couple have a son, Kavir Krunal Pandya, born on 24 July 2022.
+The couple have two sons, Kavir Krunal Pandya, born on 18 July 2022 and Vayu Krunal Pandya, born on 21 April 2024.

 In January 2021, Indian cricketer Deepak Hooda wrote a scathing letter addressed to the Baroda Cricket Association accusing Krunal Pandya of using ‘abusive language’ and ‘threats to end his career’ and Hooda pulled himself out of the Syed Mushtaq Ali Trophy 2021.

 On 27 July 2021, he tested positive for COVID-19.

 In January 2022, Pandya's Twitter account was hacked, and suspicious tweets were posted from an alleged bitcoin scammer.
 Later in the day, all of the hacker's tweets were deleted and Pandya posted a tweet apologizing.